Introduction

 Limitations of Traditional Medicine

-Medications and surgeries save lives—but they also carry risks.
-Veterans have asked for safer, sustainable options that don’t leave them dependent on opioids or stuck with side effects.
+Medications and surgeries save lives—but they also carry risks, side effects, and long-term dependency concerns.
+Veterans have increasingly asked for safer, sustainable options that support function and quality of life without overreliance on high-risk prescriptions.

 Research and Evidence